Meet 'Mad Hatterpillar,' the caterpillar that uses its old heads for defense - NewsChannel 3-12

 The primary reason for the caterpillars’ head-stacking behavior is, reportedly, to keep from being eaten.

-“They look bigger, so they’re more threatening and look more formidable to a potential predator,” Henderson said.
+“They look bigger, so they’re more threatening and look more formidable to a potential predator,” said Alan Henderson, wildlife manager of Minibeast Wildlife, an invertebrate education and resource center in Queensland, Australia.
 “Another theory is that it may provide a false target, so a predator such as a jumping spider or something that’s targeting a part of the animal might go for the wrong part.
 It gives the caterpillar a chance to get away.”

 U. lugens also use their heads as a weapon or shield against various insects, especially repelling assassin bugs that try to inject the caterpillars with a needle-like mouth and suck out their insides.